abinit/abinit/doc/tutorial/eph4isotc.md

 Contrarily to intercalated graphites, two of the $\sigma$ bands are filled incompletely.
 Together with weak kz dispersion this results in the appearance of two nearly cylindrical sheets of the Fermi surface (see Fig. 3) around the Γ–A line.
+In MgB2, the σ-band crosses the Fermi level and hybridization with other conduction electrons is weak.
+The high Tc-state of this material develops from the strong attractive interaction between the electrons of the σ-band and the E2g mode of vibrations.

+-->

 !!! tip

-    The high-symmetry $\kk$-path has been automatically computed by AbiPy when generatiing the Flow.
+    The high-symmetry $\kk$-path has been automatically computed by AbiPy when generating the Flow.
     To get the explicit list of high-symmetry $\kk$-point, use the |abistruct| script with the `kpath` command: